GemsNY

 2. Natural Gemstones

 Natural gemstones are any gemstones that have been formed in nature and have not been tampered with outside of being mined, cut, and polished.
-Most in the industry would recognize natural gemstones as those that have not been treated for inclusions or color enhancement in any way.
+Most in the industry would recognize natural gemstones as those that haven’t received any treatment for inclusions or color enhancement in any way.

 3. Which is Better?

 • As is with all accessories, the choice always comes down to the wearer’s personal preferences.
-Both natural and lab-created gemstones have their pros and cons depending on what aspect of the gemstone is emphasized.
+Both natural and lab-created gemstones have their pros and cons.
+It depends on what aspect of the gemstone you focus on.

 • For appearances, both are ideal depending on the desired look.
-If you are striving for a perfect look, lab created gemstones are best as they are free of inclusions and display the best possible color.
-If you are looking for something unique, natural/genuine gemstones are ideal.
+Striving for a perfect look?
+Lab created gemstones are your best as they are free from inclusions and display the best possible color.
+If you are looking for something unique, natural gemstones are ideal.
 They vary greatly in appearance and color, suiting their owner’s unique taste.
+Both lab-created and natural stones are real after all.

 • If you want something that is rare and authentic, natural gemstones are hands down the only choice.
-Some gemstones are extremely rare and can only be found in certain parts of the world.
-Others have been passed down for generations and represent lifetimes of connection.
+Some gemstones are extremely rare and only certain parts of the world have them.
+Others represent lifetimes of connection since they pass down from one generation to the next.

 Total